jmyphn/risk_of_ocaml/README.md

-# Project Name
+# risk_of_ocaml

-This will be an awesome project
+This project is based on the classic game Risk, built in OCaml.

 ## Contributors
 Jimmy Phan jp2369, Ethan Lin eyl45, Nadya Lumy nal87, Chris Gunning clg238

 ## Description

-This will be an awesome project for Cornell's CS 3110.
+Read the INSTALL.md file on how to install and run this project properly.